 - A. The position of Ethics Investigation Officer (EIO) is hereby created.
 The City Manager shall have the power to identify and retain an EIO to assist with the investigation and prosecution of any Complaint which has been referred for investigation.
-The EIO shall be admitted to the practice of law in the State of New Hampshire and shall have sufficient experience and training to conduct the investigation. - B. In the event the Complaint is against the City Manager, the responsibility to identify and retain an EIO shall reside with the City Attorney in consultation with the Mayor.
+The EIO shall have sufficient experience and training to conduct the investigation. - B. Advisory Opinions: Upon the written request of the Officer or employee concerned, the Board shall render advisory opinions based upon the provisions of this Code.
+The Board shall file its advisory opinions with the City Clerk but may delete the name of the officer or employee involved.
+In the event the Complaint is against the City Manager, the responsibility to identify and retain an EIO shall reside with the City Attorney in consultation with the Mayor.